walshbr/walshbr.github.io/_posts/2023-10-31-free-writing-about-pedagogy.md

 ## Free Writing About Pedagogy

 The spirit of this activity is heavily inspired by a workshop that [Sean Michael Morris](https://www.seanmichaelmorris.com/) ran at Digital Pedagogy Lab on writing about teaching.
 All the good here comes from Sean - I merely adapted it for my own particular context.
 The gist is that the activity gives students a topic, a set amount of time to free write on it, and some rules to guide the process.
-The rules are mostly about self-criticism:
+The rules Sean gave for that writing process are mostly about self-criticism:

 * Don't judge what you write.
 * Feel free to use first person.